quattromani/childrenssafetyimmobilizer/index.md

 - The Q Position Holder is an emerging medical technology for children that standardizes the process of immobilization for medical procedures.
 - Our 1/2" thick, soft polyurethane foam holder has no extraneous straps, boards, or hook & loop attachments.
 - Our hope is that we can lessen the anxiety, fear, and distress which are ways that children respond to medical procedures.<sup>[1]</sup>
-- The Q Holder is used only for short periods in highly monitored settings.
+- The Q Holder is used for short periods in highly monitored settings.
-- The Q leaves the chest and abdomen free for unrestricted breathing.
 - No other position holder leaves the chest, abdomen and pelvis free for unrestricted respirations as well as uninterrupted tube and line placement.

 ## Most pediatric medical procedures are better performed when the child is motionless